docker/docs/compose/install.md

     Invoke-WebRequest "https://github.com/docker/compose/releases/download/{{site.compose_version}}/docker-compose-Windows-x86_64.exe" -UseBasicParsing -OutFile $Env:ProgramFiles\Docker\docker-compose.exe
     ```

 **Note**: On Windows Server 2019, you can add the Compose executable to `$Env:ProgramFiles\Docker`.
-Because this directory is  registered in the system `PATH`, you can run the `docker-compose --version` command on the subsequent step with no additional configuration.
+Because this directory is  registered in the system `PATH`, you can run the `docker compose --version` command on the subsequent step with no additional configuration.

     > To install a different version of Compose, substitute `{{site.compose_version}}`
     > with the version of Compose you want to use.